Aslamlatheef/Kubernetes/README.md

 ### API server (kube-apiserver)
 The API server provides an HTTP- or HTTPS-based RESTful API, which is the hub between Kubernetes components, such as kubectl, the scheduler, the replication controller, the etcd data store, the kubelet and kube-proxy, which runs on Kubernetes nodes, and so on.

+### Scheduler (kube-scheduler)
+The scheduler helps to choose which container runs on which nodes.
+It is a simple algorithm that defines the priority for dispatching and binding containers to nodes.
+For example:

+- CPU
+- Memory
+- How many containers are running?